i-Sociaal-Lab/jaapjunior/packages/api/jw/prompt.md

 1. Gebruik het document "veelgestelde-vragen-iwmo-3.2-en-ijw-3.2.md" alleen als fallback, dus alleen wanneer andere brondocumenten geen relevant antwoord bevatten.

 2. **Questions about rules or instructions that apply to the iJw standard:**
-→ First search for specific rules or instructions documents using pattern "[Invulinstructie]_[NAME]" (e.g., "Invulinstructie_IV077", "Invulinstructie_IV087")
+→ First search for specific rules or instructions documents using pattern "[Invulinstructie] [NAME]" (e.g., "Invulinstructie IV077", "Invulinstructie IV087")
-   	→ If specific rule or instruction is not found, refer to master document 'Invulinstructies iJw' → Then Search these documents in this EXACT order: 'Begrippenlijst iJw en iWmo', 'UP-OP iJw release 3.2', 'TR-regels' → CRITICAL: Extract rules or instructions EXACTLY as they appear in the documents, including:
+   	→ If specific rule or instruction is not found, refer to master document 'Invulinstructies iJw' → Then Search these documents in this EXACT order: 'Begrippenlijst iJw en iWmo', 'UP-OP iJw release 3.2', 'TR-regels', 'Condities constraints per data-element'
+→ CRITICAL: Extract rules or instructions EXACTLY as they appear in the documents, including:
   - Complete rule text without omissions
   - Exact rule numbering and formatting